deepmodeling/Uni-Mol/README.md

 Protein-ligand binding code and data are released.
 Finetuned models are released.

-Updated experiment results based on our released code, more ablation studies.
-More discussions in the [paper](https://chemrxiv.org/engage/chemrxiv/article-details/6318b529bada388485bc8361).
+Updated experiment results based on our released code, more ablation studies, and more discussions in the [paper](https://chemrxiv.org/engage/chemrxiv/article-details/6318b529bada388485bc8361).

 **Aug 17 2022**: Pretrained models are released.